six519/titik2/install.rst

 Windows (64 bit only)
 ---------------------

-Download the installer from the link below
+Download the installer from the link below then restart the system after installation

 ::